Effective algebraic integration in bounded genus: Kodaira dimension of foliations

 The foliation around the singularity is again the quotient of a smooth foliation or of a canonical singularity on a (germ of) smooth surface. \item The singular point is an elliptic Gorenstein singularity and the exceptional divisor is a cycle of smooth rational curves each of self-intersection at most $-2$; or a unique nodal rational curve of negative self-intersection

 The foliation around the singular point is isomorphic to a cusp of a Hilbert modular foliation (cf. \cite[Theorem IV.2.2]{MR2435846}).
-The corresponding germ of foliation is a transversely affine and transversely hyperbolic on the complement of the singular point.
 Moreover, the canonical bundle of the foliation on the canonical model is never $\mathbb Q$-Cartier. \end{enumerate} \end{thm}

 When compared with the theory for projective surfaces, item (3) of the above Theorem is quite surprising.
 The fact that the canonical bundle is never $\mathbb Q$-Cartier is a clear obstruction to the base point freeness of $|\KF^{\otimes n}|$ and for the finite generation of the canonical algebra of the foliation.
 It turns out that this is the only obstruction, cf. \cite[Corollary IV.2.3]{MR2435846}.